Also Known As EECP (Enhanced External Counter Pulsation), ECP is a non-invasive treatment that may reduce the symptoms of chronic angina

 There are three common kinds of arrhythmia.
 A heartbeat faster than normal is called tachycardia.
 When the heart beats too slowly, we call that bradycardia.
 The most common type of arrhythmia is atrial fibrillation, which causes an irregular and fast heartbeat.

-What are symptoms of Arrhythmia?
+What are the symptoms of Arrhythmia?

 Symptoms can include: